The Grand Enchantment Trail, Arizona and New Mexico

 Sunday, April 29th, 2012

 The Potato Trail was steep with many blowdowns, so I beat up my toes.
-The Potato Falls/Spring, Cooney Windmill, and Alameda Spring all had good, flowing water.
+The Potato Falls/Spring, and Cooney Windmill had good, flowing water.
 I saw a rabbit.

 Route: FR138, Potato Trail 39, FR65, Cross Country